oxylabs/Pagination-With-Python/README.md

-## Pagination with Load More Button
+## Pagination With Load More Button

 The way the pagination using a Load More button works is very similar to how infinite scroll works.
 The only difference is how loading the next page is triggered on the browser.